 In the USA, 12.7% of all reported waste is food scraps

 Also in the USA – 60% of food is wasted at consumer level, 20% at production level and 20% at distribution level

 How Much Food Is Wasted Or Lost In The UK?

 In the UK, consumers throw away ten million tonnes of food every year – and many millions of tonnes of that food could have been eaten.

-- That shocking statistic is enough to save the average UK family £700 a year and provide six meals a week.
+[that’s] enough to save the average UK family £700 a year and provide six meals a week.

 About 8.3 million tonnes of food is wasted by UK households every year

 About 30.8% of all food purchased in the UK is thrown away

 The UK pays for but does not eat up to 11.3 Billion pounds of good food each year.
 This is twice the amount the UK government spends on foreign economic aid

 The average person throws away 70kg of food a year